Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 We recommend reading the instructions that came with your smartphone for advice on selecting the proper USB adapter.

 You will need to access the right printing app to allow for print jobs via a USB connection.
-These apps are typically designed and marketed by printer manufacturers and they are easily available on the Google Play store.
-Apple apps might be a bit more finicky, thanks to the company’s walled garden approach.
-We recommend doing some research on the Apple App Store before committing to anyone printer app.
+These apps are typically designed and marketed by printer manufacturers and are easily available on the Google Play store.
+Thanks to the company’s walled-garden approach, Apple apps might be a bit finicky.
+We recommend doing some research on the Apple App Store before committing to anyone’s printer app.

 Many modern printers will boast a standard USB port, but the same cannot be said of smartphones.

-How do I print from an Android phone to a Canon printer via USB?
+How do I print via USB from an Android phone to a Canon printer?

 This will typically be done by connecting your Android phone to a USB adapter and then to the printer’s USB port.
 Once connected, the print job itself should be relatively simple.